GXatBuffalo/Thrive-Stardew-Mod/Design.md

 ---

 ## 5. Planned Roadmap
-### v0.1 – Basic Core Systems
+### v0.1 – Foundations
 - [x] Design and create multiple data structures to hold crop and soil data.
 - [x] Define initialization states for defined data structures.
+- [x] Define daily nutrient depletion depending on existing properties of in-game objects
+- [x] Add compatibility with crops utilizing context tags that mention 'magic'
 - [x] Save or create crop and soil data through SMAPI
-- [x] Daily nutrient depletion and corresponding bonuses/penalties
-- [ ] Define logic for the creation of customized items that undo soil depletion.
+- [x] Add SMAPI console logging to check for bugs and game state changes

 ### v0.2 – Balancing
 - [x] Write test method that finds, creates and saves data for all in-game crops
-- [ ] Write script to analyze the modded crop data and their results
+- [x] Write script to analyze the modded crop data and their results
-- [ ] Adjust nutrient depletion formulas
+- [ ] Adjust formulas for initializing base crop properties and their soil depletion rates

+### v0.3 - Advanced Growth Mechanics
 - [ ] Adjust crop quality yields based on its overall health during growth.

-### v0.3 - Game Integration
-- [ ] Hook mechanics into game start, save start, day start, harvest, planting, and tool use, etc.
-- [ ] Add SMAPI console logging to check for bugs and game state changes
+- [ ] Define logic for the creation of customized items that undo soil depletion.
 - [ ] Custom tool/item to measure soil and crop health.
 - [ ] Custom items to improve soil quality
-- [ ] Discourage farming in non-farm maps both to improve mod performance and for lore purposes
+- [ ] Completely hook finished mechanics into game start, save start, day start, harvest, planting, and tool use, etc.

 ### v0.4 - Basic Compatibility and Edge Cases
-- [ ] Add compatibility with crops labled as magic
+- [ ] Introduce additional mechanics based on context tags of a crop or seed.
 - [ ] Check for and add logic to include "crop-like", growable items that are coded differently.
+- [ ] Discourage farming in non-farm maps both to improve mod performance and for lore purposes.
-- [ ] Adjust depletion and bonuses based on 'mana'
+- [ ] Tractor mod compatiblity
-- [ ] (Possible) Introduce additional mechanics based on context tags of a crop or seed.

 ### v0.5 - Player Interactions and User Interfaces
 - [ ] HUD elements for viewing soil health for custom tool/item